 There are many ways you can release journals other than burning, of course.
 One very interesting artwork I saw in a gallery once was created by horizontally stacking 20 years of journals, drilling out the centers for a wooden rod to be placed through all of them as a collection with a layers and layers of encaustic wax poured over the journals forever sealing them in wax.
 It was then finished with a light polishing and installed on a wall.

 The image below is an artwork I purchased in Philadelphia decades ago, and it’s a book that was used as a base to create an image of mixed media, with a vintage bronze sconce mounted right through the center of the book completed with crystal glass pieces and decorative objects.
 This would also be a beautiful way to recycle your journals!

 Engage your creativity; what else can you do with your journals besides letting them gather dust on a shelf?

-Are you going to release your journals or do you find it more soothing to keep them on the shelf?
+Are you going to release your journals or do you find it more soothing to keep them?